TheManInTheShack/IngestInJest/vault/Ingest InJest/analysis/2 - Work Overview.md

 # Topics
+- Semiotics,
 - Structuralism and Post-Structuralism
+- Modernism and Post-Modernism
 - Parsing
 - Lexicology/Ontology/Taxonomy
 - Context search
 - Graph structure
 -

 This is the Fox News of Books - decrying what are essentially the same practices it uses.
 This can ony be seen in the context of the media that surrounded the book at the approach to it.
-Think of how the radio stations overplayed 'Radio Song' in spring 1992...either the self-awareness is non-existent, or the shame is.
+Think of how the radio stations overplayed R.E.M.'s 'Radio Song' in spring 1992...either the self-awareness is non-existent, or the shame is.

 So also it turns out modern femanist theory rejects a lot of what this says, and while my first guess as a white man was that he just made some skirt-joke that riled up the broads - you know how they are - it actually turns out that this entire field of thought is less one-dimensional than traditional tv and movies and conservative news sources might lead us to believe, and there are other life perspectives that don't tacitly assume the same frame of reference that this work does...its casual assumption of its own background as universal is probably the problem here.
 This ... might...have something to do with the point of something or other.
 In any case, it's probably worth exploring, just to shut the dames up if nothing else.